 The current ECIES scheme is vulnerable to replay attacks because it does not have the mechanisms in the network side to justify whether the received SUCI was the previous one sent by the UE to the network or not.

 If an attacker launches the replay attack multiple times, the UDM and the UE have to spend a lot of resources to process the replayed SUCI and the authentication request message respectively because these messages are legitimate.
-This raises a DoS attack on the UDM and the UE respectively.between
+This raises a DoS attack on the UDM and the UE respectively.

+KAUSF desyncronization

+An attacker can obtain a valid pair (RAND, AUTN) after launching the SUCI replay attack.
+By replaying RAND and AUTN, the attacker forces the victim UE to update the key KAUSF.
+After receiving the authentication response from the UE, the attacker does not relay this message to the network.
+The AUSF will not update its key KAUSF after timeout.
+This makes the key KAUSF desynchronized between UE and AUSF.

 5.2.2.2 Potential threats